AWS Open Distro for OpenTelemetry

 Custom configuration for the ADOT Collector on Lambda

-The ADOT Lambda layers combines both OpenTelemetry and the ADOT Collector.
+The ADOT Lambda layers combines both OpenTelemetry SDK and the ADOT Collector components.
 The configuration of the ADOT Collector follows the OpenTelemetry standard.
 By default, the ADOT Lambda layer uses config.yaml, which exports telemetry data to AWS X-Ray.

 Please find the list of available components supported for custom configuration here.
 To enable debugging, you can use the configuration file to set log level to debug.
 See the example below.